ShaneFlandermeyer/plasma-dsp/README.md

   <https://github.com/ShaneFlandermeyer/waveform.git>

-There is currently no way to install the tool.
+There is currently no way to install the tool system-wide.

 ## Wishlist

-- A matrix class
-- Phase coded waveforms
-- CMake installation option
+- CMake system installation option